 I worked towards an innovative solution for a longstanding problem in online markets, Click Fraud.
 Deploying Data Science I examined the current state of the art in catching fraudulent activity in the biggest online advertisement networks in existence.
 I worked closely with the Machine Learning and Big Data group to be able to extract user trends on the go and stay up to date with behavior shifts.
 This way we will automatically be able to filter out anomalous activity.
 This is ongoing research ultimately aiming at revising the internal anomaly detection methods of the company.

-I am currently Research Assistant at the Graduate Center of CUNY.
-I am working with Prof. Zhang's team towards new methods for oil detection underwater.
-This project aims at finding better methods of managing accidents in the oil industry.
-This works aims at improving our current crisis management techniques to avoid accidents like the Mexico oil spill in 2010.
-In the past I have worked in Applied Cryptography with Dario Fiore at NYU to create the first digital signatures that can be combined to sign collectively packets in a Network.
+In 2014 I was Research Assistant at the Graduate Center of CUNY.
+I worked with Prof. Zhang's team towards new methods for oil detection underwater.
+This project aims at finding better methods of managing accidents in the oil industry,like the Mexico oil spill in 2010.
+Before that I have worked in Applied Cryptography with Dario Fiore at NYU to create the first digital signatures that can be combined to sign collectively packets in a Network.

 During 2011-13 I worked at the Residential Life Office of NYU, first as an office assistant and then as a Graduate Resident Assistant.
 For this position, among other tasks, I managed $1000+ budget for the graduate halls, mediated conflict situations, demonstrated and enforced university policies and served as an emergency/crisis first responder, including the period following hurricane Sandy.